Packed with pomegranate juice, rosemary simple syrup, and gin, this pomegranate and gin cocktail will help you get you through the long winter days.

 I know it’s only the second day of the year, but I think this is my official cocktail of 2015.
 Or at least January 2015.

-If you have all kinds of healthy New Year’s resolutions, I think this cocktail is still perfect for a fun little weekend treat that won’t bring you too far off your resolution track.
+If you have all kinds of healthy New Year’s resolutions, I think a pomegranate and gin cocktail is still perfect for a fun little weekend treat that won’t bring you too far off your resolution track.
 After all, pomegranate juice is packed with antioxidants and rosemary has lots of health benefits, too.

 Not that you need an excuse to drink a cocktail on a Friday night.
 Right?